CtW criticizes Urban Outfitters' board

-(Reuters) - Union pension fund adviser CtW Investment Group on Monday urged Urban Outfitters Inc's (URBN.O) investors to vote against two long-standing directors and said the board's "extreme insularity" contributed to the company's weak performance.
+May 1 (Reuters) - Union pension fund adviser CtW Investment Group on Monday urged Urban Outfitters Inc's investors to vote against two long-standing directors and said the board's "extreme insularity" contributed to the company's weak performance.

-The apparel retailer has reported declining profits in the last three years, as shoppers shift to buying online and from fast-fashion brands such as H&M (HMb.ST) and Inditex's (ITX.MC) Zara.
+The apparel retailer has reported declining profits in the last three years, as shoppers shift to buying online and from fast-fashion brands such as H&M and Inditex's Zara.

 CtW recommended voting against the company's two longest-serving members of its nominating and governance committee, Robert Strouse and Harry Cherken Jr, who are up for re-election on May 23.